LEA Grants Funding FormulaAllocation process for IDEA, Part B, Sections 611 and 619 subgrants to LEAs in 2019-20.

 The permanent formula requires a three-component calculation for the total amount statewide.
 Each Special Education Local Plan Area (SELPA) grant award is determined according to this formula.
 The three major data components of the formula are:

 - Base Amount: 1999 California Special Education Management Information System (CASEMIS), Special Education Enrollment, ages 3–21

-- Population Amount: October 2011 California Longitudinal Pupil Achievement System (CALPADS) the Public School Enrollment, K-12, and October 2011 Private School Enrollment, K-12.
+- Population Amount: October 2018 California Longitudinal Pupil Achievement System (CALPADS), Public School Enrollment, K–12, and October 2018 Private School Affidavit Information, Private School Enrollment, K–12

 At the statewide level, the base amount per SELPA is calculated by dividing the statewide pupil count for ages 3 through 21 from the December 1, 1999, CASEMIS into the statewide base amount then proportionately distributed to each SELPA based on its 1999 CASEMIS pupil count.
 This amount is the base amount for each SELPA and is fixed for subsequent years.
 Adjustments in the base amount occur when a new SELPA is created, one or more SELPAs are combined, or its geographic or administrative boundaries change.
 Any proposed changes to local plans that affect SELPA configurations must address the reallocation of the base amounts.

 Upon notice of the federal award and the approved State Budget Act, the formula requires the base amount to be subtracted from the approved total.
 Of this amount, 85 percent must be distributed on a pro-rata basis to LEAs according to public and private elementary and secondary school enrollment, and 15 percent on a pro-rata basis to LEAs according to the number of children in LEAs living in poverty.